 Product photography is a fun and rewarding way to make a living as a photographer.
-For the past year, I’ve had the privilege of taking product photos for a new survival gear website.
+Few years ago, I had the privilege of taking product photos for a new survival gear website.
 Since this project has ended, I would like to share with you some things that I’ve learned.
 If you’re thinking about venturing into this branch of photography, there’s a lot to learn – especially when it comes to the types of equipment you’ll need.
 To that end, I’ve laid out the essentials that you’ll need to get started!

 The right lighting is of primary importance.
 If you’ve studied product images extensively, you’ll have noticed that for the most part, there are very few shadows.
 While you can accomplish this type of lighting with strobes, it’s far easier if you have continuous lighting.

 That’s where studio lighting comes in.
 These large continuous light sources are normally mounted on stands, and they can be powered by either wall outlets or battery packs if you require portability.
 Make sure that you have at least two – preferably three or four – studio lights so that you can ensure that the products you shoot are perfectly lit.